TatianaTylosky/solving-and-preventing-merge-conflicts/guide.md

 4. Create new branch and name somewhat appropriately.
 For ex <code>git checkout -B tati-edits</code>

-5. Edit/update - NOTE: If you need to make changes to file name you need to make sure all other pull request have been merge.
+5. Make edits/update to this new branch you have created locally - **NOTE: If you need to make changes to file name you need to make sure all other pull request have been merge.**

-6. Do <code>git status</code> in order to <code>git add
-   <name-of-edited-file></code> the files you modified.
-Then do <code>git commit
--m "Fix Typo"</code>.
+6. Do <code>git status</code> in order to see the file you have changed.
+Then use <code>git add name-of-edited-file</code> to the files you modified.
+Then do <code>git commit -m "Fix Typo"</code>.

-7. <code>git push origin tati-edits</code>
+7. Push your new branch with the changes to your personal github.
+For ex <code>git push origin tati-edits</code>

-8. Go to your github to your forked repository and click the green compare and pull request button
+8. Go to your github to your forked repository and click the green compare and pull request button.

-9. Compare
+9. Compare <code>base fork: Thinkful-Ed/curric..base: preview</code>
-base fork: Thinkful-Ed/curric..
-base: preview

-head fork: Tatianatylosky..
-base: master
+   <code>head fork: Tatianatylosky..base: master</code>

 10. Have your pull request reviewed